 Note that we need to use wildcard as the index contains two fields ip and ip.keyword to allow searching by exact values.

-We then map Search Guard roles onto backend roles by adding an entry in sgrolesmapping.yml:
+We then map Search Guard roles to backend roles by adding an entry in sg_roles_mapping.yml:

 We also add salt for hashing in elasticsearch.yml:

 -cert ../../../config/kirk.pem \

 We can log into Kibana with the logreader credentials to see how the data looks like.
 The sample dataset contains logs from 2013, so do not forget to change the time range in Kibana:

 The ip field has been converted into hash on the fly for the sg_logs_anonymised role.
 We can also perform a quick cross-check and log in to Kibana with a role that does not have field anonymisation configured.
 For example, if you are using the Search Guard demo setup you can user the admin user.
 When viewing the log data with this user, the ip field is displayed in clear text.

 Sometimes when changing configuration it may take some time before Kibana clears its caches.
 In this case, we encourage you to clear browser data or test with CURL: